parrt/msds501/projects/enron.md

 # Exploration of Enron email data set

 The goal of this project is to learn how to collect, filter, aggregate, explore, and visualize data from a large collection of files.
 You will also learn how to use the really nice [networkx](https://networkx.org) network analysis library.
-Our data set is a well-known collection of emails sent and received within an energy company called Enron that was collected by the FBI as part of a massive fraud investigation.
+Our data set is a well-known collection of emails, sent and received within an energy company called Enron, that was collected by the FBI as part of a massive fraud investigation.
 According to an [FBI retrospective](https://www.fbi.gov/history/famous-cases/enron), "*The Enron Task Force’s efforts resulted in the convictions of nearly all of Enron’s executive management team*" and goes on to say:

 > Top officials at the Houston-based company cheated investors and enriched themselves through complex accounting gimmicks like overvaluing assets to boost cash flow and earnings statements, which made the company even more appealing to investors.
 When the company declared bankruptcy in December 2001, investors lost millions

-This is purely an exercise but it's interesting to see how with a small bit of effort we can identify some unusual email behavior that could indicate inappropriate activity.
+This is purely an exercise, but it's interesting to see how with a small bit of effort we can identify some unusual email behavior that could indicate inappropriate activity.
 For example, [Fortune magazine](https://archive.fortune.com/magazines/fortune/fortune_archive/2005/03/07/8253428/index.htm) reports that "*the former head of Enron's trading operations, John Lavorato, [...] sold all his Enron stock in spring 2001 at about \$63 per share.
 (It was worth pennies by December.)*" Now, take a look at the histogram depicting the email activity sent by Lavorato.
 About the time he knew they were going to be busted, he all of a sudden stops communicating over email, at least his work email, which is weird for a top executive.
 He must have started using a private channel to hide communications with co-conspirators.

 <img src="figures/lavorato.png" width="70%">